Ayline1695/Pin-Pon_Proyect/README.md

     - Go to loserScreen if the player score is lower than the other player
     - Go to winScreen if the player's's score is higher than the other player
     - Go to deadHeadlScreen if both have the same points
-- loserScreen / winScreen / deadHeadScreen
+- loserScreen / winScreen / deadHeatScreen
-    - Shows the message "loser!"/"DeadHead"/"Winner"
+    - Shows the message "loser!"/"DeadHeat"/"Winner"
     - Show the Restart button and go back to screenGame

 ## Tasks